X

 Prepaying your ARM can be a way to ameliorate a rising interest rate environment, helping to keep your required monthly payments lower than they would otherwise be, and even if you don't have a slug of cash to throw at your mortgage, making small regular monthly payments can offer some protection, too.

 For example, let's say you took a $100,000 5/1 hybrid ARM five years ago at an interest rate of 4%.
-This means you have a fixed rate of 4% for the first five years of the loan and then change to an adjustable rate every year for the remainder of the mortgage term.
+This means you have a fixed rate of 4% for the first five years of the loan, and then the loan's interest rate is adjusted every year for the remainder of the mortgage term.
 Your initial payment is $477.42 per month.
 After five years, the rate is due to adjust, and your new interest rate is slated to be 6%.

 Without making any prepayment at all, your remaining balance subject to the new 6% interest rate would be $90,447.20, and your monthly payment would rise to $582.75, an increase of $105.33 per month.

-During the original fixed-rate loan period with a 4% interest rate, if you made a $50 per month prepayment starting at the first payment until the loan's first rate adjustment at month 61, you would have trimmed the balance subject to the rate adjustment down to $87,132.39 remaining principal.
-With a new interest rate of 6%, your new monthly payment would be $561.4 -- only $83.98 higher.
+During the original fixed-rate loan period with a 4% interest rate, if you made a $50 per month prepayment starting at the first payment until the loan's first rate adjustment at month 61, you would have trimmed the balance exposed to the rate adjustment down to $87,132.39 remaining principal.
+As above, the loan would then adjust to a new interest rate of 6%, and your new monthly payment would be $561.4 -- only $83.98 higher.

 Sending the extra $50 per month for five years is now "paying you back" by saving you $21.35 per month for the next year and beyond, as future subsequent interest rate changes are also applied against a smaller-than-originally-expected remaining balance, even if you never make any additional prepayments.